Find Affordable College Courses

 Cambridge, MA

-Harvard University did quite well in this year’s ranking of the most popular places for engineering students to get a master’s degree.
-It came in at #6 on the list.
-Harvard is a very large private not-for-profit school located in the midsize city of Cambridge.
+Harvard University ranked #6 on this year’s Most Popular Engineering Master’s Degree Schools in the New England Region list.
+Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.

 About 34% of the students majoring in engineering at the school are women while 66% are male.